I'm a big fan of photorealism and follow several photorealist tattoo artists and their work.

 The life of a sailor was dangerous and lonely.
 Many sailors lost their lives at sea.
-With many months spent at sea and far from home, sailors found that tattoos were a wonderful way to pass the time.
+With so many months spent at sea far from home, sailors found that tattoos were a wonderful way to pass the time.

 Nautical Star Tattoo Designs

-The 'nautical' star is a symbol typically associated with sailors and is an extremely popular tattoo design.
+The "nautical" star is a symbol typically associated with sailors and is an extremely popular tattoo design.
 It is usually depicted as a five-pointed star in alternating shades of dark and light colors in the same pattern found on compasses and old nautical charts and maps.

 Sailors originally favored the star tattoo design because of the importance of the compass.
 Being lost at sea was a real danger in those days.
 A tattoo of a nautical star was believed to help the wearer always find their way home.